GSA/site-scanning-documentation/scans/candidate-scans.md

 ## Security
 * DNS record certificate holder: Monitor changes in agency's DNS record certificate holder, and alert agencies if there are changes, which may be a sign of malicious behavior.
+* Reach out to Hillary J., who is now at CISA to get thoughts.
 * domain certificate transparency scanning (idea -  give a flag to openssl to have it check CT)
 * CNAME Hijacking
 * OWASP - https://github.com/zaproxy/zaproxy